slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The most dangerous negotiation is the one you don’t know you’re in.'*

 <!--
+27. Don’t make a man feel too indebted to you.
+With many persons it is not necessary to do more than overburden them with favours to lose them altogether: they cannot repay you, and so they retire, preferring rather to be enemies than perpetual debtors.
+The idol never wishes to see before him the sculptor who shaped him, nor does the benefited wish to see his benefactor always before his eyes. -- Balthasar Gracian

 always negotiate. dont communicate weaknes on your negotiation. your first reaction should be no reaction. fight impulse to imediatelly give the answer.